Physics informed neural networks for elliptic equations with oscillatory differential operators: Introduction

-where the bounded and coercive coefficient tensor $\aeps: \mathbb{R}^n \to \mathbb{R}^n$ is assumed to consist of entries that contain frequencies on the order of $\epsilon^{-1}$ for $ 0 < \epsilon \ll 1$.
+where the coefficient tensor $\aeps: \mathbb{R}^n \to \mathbb{R}^n$ is uniformly bounded and coercive in $\epsilon$ and assumed to consist of entries that contain frequencies on the order of $\epsilon^{-1}$ for $ 0 < \epsilon \ll 1$.
 The measure of the domain $\Omega \subset \mathbb{R}^n$ is assumed to be $\bigoh{1}$, and hence, \eqref{eq:darcys_law} is a multiscale problem that models, for example, steady-state heat conduction in a composite material or porous media flow governed by Darcy's law.

 Theoretical analysis and numerical experiments presented below illustrate that, whenever standard PINN architectures are used in conjunction with gradient descent based training for the multiscale problem \eqref{eq:darcys_law}, the resulting optimization problem becomes increasingly difficult as the scale separation in the BVP increases, i.e.\ as $\epsilon$ vanishes.
-In particular, we show in section \ref{sec:ntk} that the neural tangent kernel matrix associated with the PINN approximation to \eqref{eq:darcys_law} has a Frobenius norm that becomes unbounded as $\epsilon \downarrow 0$, and we present numerical results in section \ref{sec:numerical_results} that suggest the PINN approximation is ill-conditioned for problems with a large separation of scales.
+After motivating the present study in Section \ref{sec:motivation}, we show in Section \ref{sec:ntk} that the neural tangent kernel matrix associated with the PINN approximation to \eqref{eq:darcys_law} has a Frobenius norm that becomes unbounded as $\epsilon \downarrow 0$.
+Numerical examples in Section \ref{sec:numerical_results} illustrate that during training, the ordinary differential equation that governs the evolution of the BVP residuals indeed becomes increasingly stiff as $\epsilon \downarrow 0$, translating to poor PINN performance for problems with a large separation of scales.